-It is still a cool place to visit.
-Bring a couple of snacks and a lot of patience and I am sure you will enjoy the warriors.
+Despite all that, the Terracotta Army is still a cool place to visit.
+Bring a couple of snacks and a lot of patience and we are sure you will enjoy the warriors.

 Riding a bike on Xian’s city wall is the best way to see it.
 It has a total length of almost 14 km and bikes are available for rent on top of the wall.
 You don’t have to go with a tandem bike if you don’t want to, they have regular bikes as well.

 You can find the bike rental points at the north, south, east and west gates of the city wall.
 Bringing your own bike (if you have one) is not permitted, you need to rent it.

 If you visit Xian in summer, consider heading to the Great Mosque and the Drum and Bell Tower first, and doing the tandem bike later in the afternoon.
 We came here at noon on a hot August day and it only took five minutes for us to get soaked in sweat.

 #3 Xian’s Great Mosque

 If you think mosques are all about domed buildings and Arab architecture, come to see Xian’s Great Mosque.

 All you will see is Chinese architecture, blending perfectly with Muslim traditions and conventions.
 The minaret is constructed in the shape of a pagoda, the roof tiles shine in a brilliant shade of turquoise.